-currently allocates two (2) Full Service MEI Ports60 and two (2) Limited Service MEI Ports61 per matching engine62 to which each Market Maker connects.
+currently allocates two (2) Full Service MEI Ports and two (2) Limited Service MEI Ports per matching engine to which each Market Maker connects.
 Market Makers may also request additional Limited Service MEI Ports for each matching engine to which they connect.
 The Full Service MEI Ports and Limited Service MEI Ports all include access to the Exchange's primary and secondary data centers and its disaster recovery center.
 Market Makers may request additional Limited Service MEI Ports.
-Prior to the Exchange's proposals to adopt a tiered fee structure for Limited Service MEI Ports, Market Makers were assessed a \$100 monthly fee for each Limited Service MEI Port for each matching engine above the first two Limited Service MEI Ports that are included for free (before the proposals to adopt a tiered fee structure).
+Market Makers were previously assessed a \$100 monthly fee for each Limited Service MEI Port for each matching engine above the first two Limited Service MEI Ports that are included for free (before the proposals to adopt a tiered fee structure).